GSA/open-gsa-redesign/_apidocs/ratequeryfrt.md

 <noscript>Please enable JavaScript to signup for an <a href="http://api.data.gov/">api.data.gov</a> API key.</noscript>
 {% endraw %}

-•	After registration, you will need to request the Agency Token by sending an email to transportation.programs@gsa.gov.
+•	After the API key registration, you will need to request the Agency Token by sending an email to transportation.programs@gsa.gov.
+  You must also attach to that email a completed copy of the Memorandum Of Understanding (MOU).
+[Click here to download the MOU template](https://github.com/user-attachments/files/17574538/GSA_FAS_FMP_TMSS2_FRT_Rate_Query_API_MOU_Template.docx).

 •	Then you will need to provide this API key in the x-api-key and Agency Token in the x-agency-token of HTTP header with every API request.